UBC-MDS/pyedahelper/README.md

 At this time, there are multiple packages that are used during EDA with a similar functionality in both R and Python.
 Nevertheless most of these existing packages require multiple steps or provide results that could be simplified.

-In our PYEDAHELPR package, our focus is to minimize the code an user uses to generate significant conclusions in relation to: outliers, missing data treatment, data visualization, correlation computing and visualization.
+In the `pyedahelper` package, the focus is to minimize the code a user uses to generate significant conclusions in relation to: outliers, missing data treatment, data visualization, correlation computing and visualization.

-In the following table we have summarized existing packages that are related to the procedures that are simplified in our PYEDAHELPR package.
+In the following table we have summarized existing packages that are related to the procedures that are simplified in the `pyedahelper` package.

 |EDA Procedure related|Language|Existing Packages/Functions|